 Registration: Early in Term 1 for Learn To Row or anytime up until trials in mid Term 3

-Trials: Trials are held in Term 3, Week 4 for selection into the competitive squad.
-Crew selections are ongoing until March, when final crews are selected for the Maadi Cup (New Zealand Secondary Schools Championships).
+Trials: Trials are held early in Term 3 for selection into the competitive squad.
+Crew selections are ongoing until March, when final crews are selected for the Maadi Cup (New Zealand Secondary Schools Championships)

-The Master in Charge of Rowing is Mr Lowe.
-Students are able to speak to him in the Sports Centre during the School day or contact him via email.
-The Manager of Rowing is Ms Gaspar – contact her via email.
+Master in Charge: M. Gaspar.
+Students are able to speak to her in Form 4 Dean’s Office during the School day or contact her via email.

 Thank you to our sponsors: